-Expenditure on the acquisition of a non-current, which will be used in providing services beyond the current accounting period, or expenditure which adds to and not merely maintains the value of an existing non-current.
+Expenditure on the acquisition of a fixed asset, which will be used in providing services beyond the current accounting period, or expenditure which adds to and not merely maintains the value of an existing fixed asset.

 CAPITAL FINANCING

 Funds raised to pay for capital expenditure.
 There are various methods of financing capital expenditure including borrowing, leasing, direct revenue financing, usable capital receipts, capital grants, capital contributions, revenue reserves and earmarked reserves.